Overview of New Hampshire Taxes

 Another factor worth noting is the frequency of your paychecks.
 If you get paid weekly or bi-weekly, your checks will be smaller than if you get paid monthly.
 The more frequently you get paid, the larger each paycheck is.
 You still make the same amount of money, assuming the same salary, but longer pay periods could mean more challenges to your monthly budgeting.

 As we mentioned, New Hampshire does not have any income tax on wages.
 The state does tax income from interest and dividends at a flat rate of 5%.
 There are also no local income taxes in any New Hampshire cities.

 If you’re considering a move to the Granite State, make sure to take a look at our New Hampshire mortgage guide.
 It will help you understand mortgage rates and other important mortgage details in the state.

 How You Can Affect Your New Hampshire Paycheck

 If you can afford it, you should consider increasing how much of your salary you are putting into a 401(k) or 403(b) retirement fund.
 Upping your contribution will help you reach your savings goals and it will also help you to lower how much you pay in taxes.
-Money that goes into a 401(k) or 403(b) is taken out of your paycheck before taxes are applied so you are actually lowering your taxable income.
-While you don’t have to think about state income tax in New Hampshire, you do still pay federal taxes so this option helps you shelter more from the tax man.
+As mentioned, money that goes into a 401(k) or 403(b) is taken out of your paycheck before taxes are applied so you are actually lowering your taxable income.
+And while New Hampshire doesn’t collect income taxes, you can still save on federal taxes.

 Most Paycheck Friendly Places